trizen/clyrics/README.md

         -h         : print this message and exit

 example:
-        clyrics -m -s 1         # stars the mocp daemon clyrics not afraid      # prints the lyrics for "Eminem - Not Afraid"
+        clyrics -m -s 1             # stars the mocp daemon clyrics dust of the chase   # prints the lyrics of "RWH - Dust of the chase"
 ```

 ### Availability: